cocos/cocos-docs/en/editor/publish/custom-project-build-template.md

             |--index.html
 ```

-If the current platform is `web-mobile`, then `build-templates/web-mobile/index.html` will be copied to `build/web-mobile/index.html`.
+If the current platform is `Web-Mobile`, then `build-templates/web-mobile/index.html` will be copied to `build/web-mobile/index.html`.

 In addition to this, build templates can be customized in the following ways.